wrl96/lazy-flask/README.md

 ## Introduction

-`lazy_flask` is a lightweight toolkit that simplifies the Flask development process, helping you quickly build Python web applications.
+`Lazy_Flask` is a lightweight toolkit that simplifies the Flask development process, helping you quickly build Python web applications.

 Features: